Tomasz Nowak (footballer)

-Tomasz Nowak (born 30 October 1985) is a Polish professional footballer who plays as a midfielder for Rekord Bielsko-Biała.
+Tomasz Nowak (born 30 October 1985) is a Polish professional footballer who plays as a midfielder for regional league club Sarmacja Będzin.

 Club career

 Korona Kielce

 Nowak joined Korona Kielce in the 2006–07 winter break from Kania Gostyń.
-For the 2009–10 season he was loaned to Polonia Bytom.
+For the 2009–10 season, he was loaned to Polonia Bytom.

 Górnik Łęczna

-In February 2011, he joined Górnik Łęczna on a half year deal.
+In February 2011, he joined Górnik Łęczna on a half-year deal.

 ŁKS Łódź

 On 13 June 2011, Nowak joined Polish Ekstraklasa side ŁKS Łódź on a free transfer from Górnik Łęczna.
 He signed a two-year deal.

 Podbeskidzie

 Ahead of the 2019–20 season, Nowak joined Podbeskidzie Bielsko-Biała.

 International career

 Nowak was a part of Poland national team, for which he has played three times and scored one goal.